Pests in Gardens and Landscapes: Quick Tips

 - Aphids build up on flowering plums, roses, tulip trees, crape myrtles, apples, and many vegetables.
 Expect aphids when you grow these plants.

-- Ants protect aphids from beneficial insects.
-Keep ants off plants to help natural enemies do their job.
+- Ants protect aphids from their natural enemies.
+Keep ants off plants to help beneficials do their job.

 To reduce aphids:

 - Knock aphid populations off plants by shaking the plant or spraying it with a strong stream of water.